Loners Motorcycle Club

 The Loners Motorcycle Club (LMC) is an international outlaw motorcycle club founded in Woodbridge, Ontario, Canada in 1979.
-It has Sixteen chapters in Canada, ten chapters in Italy, nine in the United States and several chapters in other countries across the world.
+It has seventeen chapters in Canada, eleven chapters in Italy, eleven in the United States, and several chapters in other countries.
 The club was established by two prominent Italian-Canadian bikers, Frank Lenti and Gennaro Raso.

-The Loners Motorcycle Club states that it is a group of motorcycle enthusiasts that are not involved in organized crime, any members that choose to commit these acts do so without the permission of the club.

-Early History
+Early history

-The Loners Motorcycle Club was founded in 1979 by Gennaro "Jimmy" Raso and Frank "Cisco" Lenti.
-The founders of the club both Lenti and Raso first joined the Satan's Choice Motorcycle Club in the 1970s, however their chapter was among those that were later "Patched-Over" to the Outlaws Motorcycle Club in 1977.
-They both left and we're involved in starting a chapter of the Rebels Motorcycle Club in Toronto, but then decided to form the Loners Motorcycle Club in 1979.
+The Loners Motorcycle Club was founded in 1979 by Frank "Cisco" Lenti.
+Lenti first joined the Satan's Choice Motorcycle Club and left in 1978.
+Another reason may have been that an ambitious Lenti never rose above the rank of prospect in Satan's Choice, causing him to leave.
+Regardless they both decided to leave the Satan's Choice and we're involved in starting a chapter of the Rebels Motorcycle Club in Toronto, this lasted for roughly a year before they decided to form the Loners Motorcycle Club in 1979.
 Lenti designed the "rather elaborate and bizarre" patch for his club featuring a half-werewolf, half-horned skull creature.

-In 1981, Lenti was kicked out of the club for a period, it was alleged that Lenti had stolen from the club, and was caught, at which point he decided to flee the country to Italy.
-Where he lived for the next two years.With Gennaro Raso blessing, Lenti officially rejoined the Loners Motorcycle Club upon his return to Canada in 1983.
-When Lenti was removed from the club he travelled to Italy, he continued to use the Loners name despite his removal from the club in 1981, while in Italy he persuaded other motorcycle clubs to join the Loners, he also opened several new chapters.
-These chapters were not associated with the Official Loners MC until Lenti's return to the club in 1984 when all new chapters were officially recognized.
+In 1981, Lenti was kicked out of the club for a period.
+It was alleged that Lenti had stolen from the club and was caught, at which point he decided to flee the country to Italy, where he lived for the next two years.
+With Gennaro Raso's blessing, Lenti officially rejoined the Loners Motorcycle Club in 1984.
+When Lenti was removed from the club, he travelled to Italy, and continued to use the Loners name despite his removal from the club in 1981.
+While in Italy, he persuaded other motorcycle clubs to join the Loners.
+He also opened several new chapters.
+These chapters were not associated with the official Loners MC until Lenti's return to the club in 1984, when all new chapters were officially recognized.
 He set up a chapter in York Region, recruiting mainly from his fellow Italian-Canadians as the group normally did.
 A disproportionate number of the Loners were Italian-Canadians from middle-class families who saw themselves as being more polished and sophisticated than other outlaw bikers.

+Lenti has never acknowledged the thefts or removal from his former club.
+He stated in 2017, it was due to the fact that Satan's Choice member Cecil Kirby turned police informer in 1980.
+Lenti claimed Kirby told him that he should leave Toronto for a while as he was about to reveal much to the Crown.
+In 1980, when Kirby told Lenti he was to testify against the Mafia figures who employed him as a hitman, Lenti fled to Italy where he lived for the next two years.
+However, prominent Canadian journalist Jerry Langton stated in 2006 that Lenti had been booted out of the Loners and had left for Italy until "tempers cooled".
+When he return to Canada, he joined the Satan's Choice Toronto chapter until leaving in 1984.